benpremireiller/PygameChess/README.md

 ## Features

-- Full chess game implementation
+- Full chess game implementation including castling, queening, and en-passants
 - Graphical user interface using Pygame
 - Ability to click on a piece and view available legal moves